-And the best thing about these tours?
-They’re completely free – ran by people who are passionate about the city and volunteer to give tourists some background (but of course tips are appreciated).
-Click here for more information about Exeter’s red coat tours.
+These tours are completely free – run by people who are passionate about the city and volunteer to give tourists some background (but of course tips are appreciated).

-The Customs House was built in response to the rise of Exeter’s Woolen Cloth industry and its transportation from the quayside, down the River Exe, and to various ports all over the country and world.
+The Custom House Visitor Centre was built in response to the rise of Exeter’s Woollen Cloth industry and its transportation from the quayside, down the River Exe, and to various ports all over the country and world.

 Lunch by the Cathedral